Cristhan11/Parental_Wifi/docs/RASPBERRY_PI_SERVICES_SETUP.md

 All services are confirmed running and properly configured:
 - ✅ PHP-FPM socket exists and is accessible
 - ✅ Nginx is configured to use PHP 8.4-FPM
-- ✅ All services are active and running
+- ✅ All web application services are active and running
+- ✅ WiFi Access Point services are active and running (hostapd, dnsmasq, dhcpcd)
+- ✅ Access Point is operational (devices can connect and access internet)
 - ✅ Git repository is properly configured

 ---